UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic of a man with a tablet listing utilities like electricity, water, and gas, near a house.

-Utility bills are the recurring monthly statements you receive for the essential services that keep your home functioning, comfortable, and livable.
-While the specific providers may change depending on where you live, most households deal with a standard set of services.
-Understanding exactly what you are paying for is the first step toward managing your budget.
+Utility bills are the recurring monthly statements you receive for the services that keep your home functioning, comfortable, and livable.
+If you are renting, you might frequently hear the phrase utilities included in rent meaning that your landlord covers specific service costs — often water, trash, or heat — within your standard monthly rent payment, leaving you responsible for setting up the remaining accounts.
+Understanding exactly what you are paying for is the first step toward managing your household budget effectively.

 Before you sign a lease or close on a home, ask the landlord or real estate agent for a “cheat sheet” of local utility providers.
 This simple request can save you hours of research time during the chaotic moving process.

-Average Utility Cost by Housing Type
+Average Utility Costs by State and Housing Type

 Illustration comparing an apartment and a house to show how home type and climate affect utility costs.